jsonDoge/steak/README.md

 - Investigate @prb/math further to see how to avoid minor discrepancies or look for more accurate alternative.

+- Improve interest formula to use less math functions to achieve same result.

 - Add events to be able to track staking progress offchain.

 - Look into refactoring current setApy logic to avoid multiple getRewards calculations and do it in one function when staker is claiming.
 This should provide better accuracy.